xmos/lib_src/examples/test_block/doc/rst/asrc-rate-matching.rst

 The sample rate should be the actual sample rate on the output side but it is fine if it is one or two time ticks off.
 At 48 kHz the sample rate is 2083 timer ticks, so a single timer tick off is a 500 ppm error.
-Hence, we may as well use the ideal sample rate
+Hence, we may as well use the ideal sample rate.
+We can improve this by using an actual measured number here.

 The three degrees of freedom
 ----------------------------